20k/crapmud_documentation/README.md

 \#ns.sys.move({to:"name", stop:false, queue:false, fraction:1, offset:0}) -> moves the current user to the target user.
 Stop may be used to stop movement.
 Queue sets whether or not to move immediately, or queue after the current set of moves are finished.
 Fraction sets the fraction of how much move, and offset sets an offset in units to stop before when moving.
 In array:true mode returns {current:{x:float, y:float, z:float, timestamp_ms:time_in_ms}, queue:[queue_type]}. queue_type is an object that is one of two formats.
 1 is {type:"move", x:float, y:float, z:float, timestamp_ms:timestamp, finish_in_ms:timestamp} and 2 is {type:"activate", system_to_arrive_at:"system_name"}

 \#ns.sys.access({user:"name"}) -> accesses the control panel for a user or npc.
 Can be used to travel between systems on a special npc.
 Also used to modify network links

+\#ms.sys.limits() -> shows you the limits in place due to seclevel limits, EG you may send less cash in fullsec than nullsec systems.
+Takes optional user:"name" or sys:"name" to view specific limits

 ### Realtime Scripting